Pen & Wash Holiday in the North York Moors

-Today we use some objects and compositions to realise pictures with our new techniques.
+Today we use objects and compositions to realise pictures with our new techniques.
 A variety of subject matter is used, always with the gentle guidance and patient support from our leader.
 A colour session gives us confidence and experience of colour mixing.
 In this relaxed environment we can bask in the sheer pleasure of art.

 Our Discovery Points help you make the most out of your free day.
 There’s plenty of maps and a selection of the best local walking routes, as well as weather forecasts and public transport options – plus details about other places to visit.

 Photos are now available so that we can explore a more varied subject matter including landscape, ocean and florals.
 If the weather permits, we’ll use the gardens and grounds for further sketching.
 We'll develop our own images using a variety of techniques.